Scotland, Orkney Islands Mainland, August, 2014

 The Orkney's past, present and probable future are tied to the North Atlantic.
 The sea provides food, transportation and, today, revenue and jobs with offshore drilling companies and oil service industries.

-In spite of often nasty sea states, winds and rain, no one goes to Orkney for the climate, the waters around the islands are dotted with boats from large commercial vessels to the small pleasure craft shown in the photo above, upper left.
+Given often nasty sea states, winds and rain, no one goes to Orkney for the climate, the waters around the islands are dotted with boats from large commercial vessels to the small pleasure craft shown in the photo above, upper left.
 Upper right, years of erosion carved steep cliff all along the waters' edge.
 While the wind blew during our entire visit reaching 40 knots (46 mph) on the Atlantic side of the island neither of us blew away though we leaned a lot.
 A recent Atlantic hurricane (which locals telling us is entirely the fault of the United States) produced sustained winds of 70 knots (80 mph), not unusual.
 Lower left moi and mon petit chou at low tide on the causeway leading to the Brough Head Lighthouse on the Brough of Birsay off the north west coast of Mainland Orkney

 | Return to Home Page |